 The Harvard PhD Program in Health Policy trains students for research and teaching careers in health policy.
 The interdisciplinary and interfaculty nature of the program results from the philosophy that most graduates will carry out much of their research as part of interdisciplinary or multidisciplinary research teams rather than as isolated scholars.
 For this reason, the program trains students in the specialized skills of a single discipline, but also develops their ability to understand the conceptual frameworks contributed to the field by researchers from other disciplines.
-Students specialize in one of six concentrations: decision sciences; economics; ethics; evaluative science and statistic; management; or political analysis.
+Students specialize in one of five concentrations: decision sciences; economics; evaluative science and statistic; management; or political analysis.